From left to right: Aridex Calligaris, Sergio Del Pinto & Angelo Bollano

 After a brief spell back in the third tier, Del Pinto eventually left for Spain to join La Liga new boys UD Lleida.
 He fared slightly better than Aridex Calligaris and made a total of six appearances during his first season on the peninsula, scoring a single goal against Racing Santander.
 Unfortunately the club could not avoid relegation and Del Pinto spent his second season in Spain playing in the second division.
 He made a further 20 appearances for the club before moving to Portugal where he made a couple of appearances for FC Porto during the 1953-54 Liga Sagres campaign.
 He finished his career in the 1950s as Coach of the Somalia national team.

 Angelo Bollano arrived in Spain in 1950, around the same time as his compatriot Del Pinto.
-The striker was 32-years-old and had established himself as a reliable striker during spells at clubs in Italy and France.
+The striker was 32 years of age and had established himself as a reliable striker during spells at clubs in Italy and France.

 Bollano started his career in Genoa playing for the youth and senior teams of Serie A outfit Sampierdarenese.
-During his time in Liguria, he became affectionately known as “U-head” due to the rather unusual shape of that particular part of his body.
+During his time in Liguria, he became affectionately known as “U-head” due to his unusual physical features.
 The name stuck and followed him throughout his career.
 In 1937, Sampierdarenese were dissolved and reformed as AC Liguria but Bollano remained for another four years scoring 39 goals in 113 appearances – enough to earn him a big move to AC Milan.

 Angelo Bollano made a total of 13 starts for the Spanish club during the 1950-51 campaign, scoring just 2 goals in the process.
 The team finished in 14th-place and were duly relegated back to the second tier of Spanish football.
 Bollano took the decision to end his playing career but continued in football as a coach in the Portuguese lower leagues.